tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 These travel-worn boots have been all over the Empire, and they remember every step.
 Sometimes, you’re beset by intense déjà vu, as memories from the boots leak into your mind.
 This only happens in places where the boots have been before.
 When it goes, you either get a +4 bonus to a Wisdom skill check related to navigation or finding paths, or a +4 bonus to a Dexterity check to avoid unexpected hazards that the boots have encountered before.

 **Quirk:** Your feet instinctively lead you towards the nearest inn.

 ---

+#### Clawed Boots

+Move Action

+_Recharge 11+:_ The lion-fur that lines these boots conceals magical bone claws that sprout from their ankles.
+You may leap upon a foe of equal or greater size while wearing these boots; when you do so, the claws dig in and keep you attached to that enemy.
+The enemy has a -2 penalty to attempts to disengage or pop you free, and if the enemy does disengage by any means, your boots inflict 1d10 damage on it automatically (champion: 2d10; epic: 4d10).

+**Quirk:** Likes high places and elevated positions.

+---